 What do you do when COVID-19 hits and you are in the middle of a kitchen renovation?
 “When the going gets tough the tough get going”!
 In early March, the Independence kitchen underwent demolition.
 The project to renovate the kitchen and dining area had begun!
-But then COVID-19 reared its ugly head and unfortunately the Independence kitchen renovation had to stand still in time.
+But then COVID-19 reared its ugly head and unfortunately the Independence kitchen renovation had to stand still.

 Our immediate objective was to improve the physical condition of this home and maintain a high standard of quality.
 However due to COVID-19 this renovation took much longer than expected.
 The kitchen is 90% complete.
 The new cabinets, refrigerator, and lighting are in place.
 The flooring is in hand, but has not yet been installed.
 The Twin Cities Floor Covering (JATC) Training Center students will be installing the new flooring once they resume normal classes and once Homeward Bound deems it safe to have volunteers in our homes.
 Our goal is for the flooring to be completed by the winter of this year or spring 2021.